R3V1Z3/evalbook/README.md

 EvalBook is a Markdown notebook that executes JavaScript code blocks.
 Being hosted through GitHub Pages makes it super simple to fork and create a publicly accessible JavaScript notebook with eval powers.

-## How do I use it?
-Dead simple, just fork the repo and edit this Markdown file.
-Any code blocks containing JavaScript will be executed/evaluated.

-### Can I create multiple notebooks?

-Yes.
-Create new Markdown files and access them using the 'content=_yourfile_' url parameter.

-Or you can create files in the /pages/ folder and access them with a bare url slug, for example: _ugotsta.github.io/evalbook/character_.

-A custom 404.html page resolves the url and redirects it as needed.

 ## Code Examples

 Get return values rendered: